waycambas8/kursBCA/README.md

 kurs_bca(YOUR_PARAMETER)
 ```

-# How to Intergrate with your Controller
+# How to Integrate with your Controller

 open your controller, and put this code on your variable or using <b>use</b>